arteria-project/arteria-packs/README.md

 StackStorm pack to setup automation workflow taking data from the sequencer to delivery on the remote host...

-If you are using the `arteria-provisioning` this directory should be mounted under the `/opt/stackstorm/packs/arteria-packs` (make sure to set the path in the Vagrant file).
-To load all actions, rules, etc, run `st2 run packs.load register=all`.

 Development and testing
 -----------------------
 To make development and testing of arteria-packs simpler, we provide a Vagrant environment (this requires that VirtualBox is installed on your system).